amp-nova/amp-rsa-components-core/README.md

-# Amplience RSA React Component Library
+# Amplience Reference Storefront Architecture – Core React Components Library

 This project was created to help people get started with creating their own React component library using: